shadow-1310/obsedian_notes/DA671-Reinforcement Learning.md

 - monte carlo estimates for other actions may not improve with experience.
 Solutions
 - Exploring start
+	- every pair has a non zero probability selected as first
 - use stochastic policy

+Monte Carlo
+- on policy
+	-
+- off policy
+	- 2 policies
+		- one targeted towards learning the optimal policy (target policy)
+		- one is more exploratory to generate behavior (behavior policy)
+	- Importance sampling
+		- general technique for estimating expected values under one distribution given samples from another.
+	- importance sampling ratio
+	- weighted importance sampling